Endomorphism algebras and Hecke algebras for reductive p-adic groups: A smaller progenerator of

-As Conjecture \ref{conj:10.1} constitutes a major difference between the assumptions from \cite{Hei2} and from this paper, it should not come as a surprise that better results are possible if we assume it.
-We will work that out here, following \cite{Hei2} rather closely.
-So, in the remainder of this section we assume that Conjecture \ref{conj:10.1} holds for a given $(\sigma,E) \in \Irr_\cusp (M)$.
-(Then it also holds for $\sigma \otimes \chi$ with $\chi \in X_\nr (M,\sigma)$ because $M^1 \subset \ker \chi$).
+As Working hypothesis \ref{conj:10.1} constitutes a major difference between the assumptions from \cite{Hei2} and from this paper, it should not come as a surprise that it makes better results possible.
+We will investigate how far we can get, following \cite{Hei2} rather closely.
+So, in the remainder of this section we assume Working hypothesis \ref{conj:10.1} (then it also holds for $\sigma \otimes \chi$ with $\chi \in X_\nr (M)$ because $M^1 \subset \ker \chi$).